dkvz/dorade-noframework-blog/README.md

 ```
 Which will remove then create the 'dist' folder.

+To use the cache busting capabilities you need to increment the version in package.json.
+I can't use hashes like everyone else for the JS because of many reasons related to Webpack and my manual lazy-loading antics.
+I do use hashes for the CSS.

 To serve the website on Apache, Nginx or others you'll need to use a fallback resource to index.html or a rewrite that has the same effect.

 ## Supported browsers